 Documentation to Research/Provide Depending on Reason for Dispute

 There are multiple reasons that a cardholder may dispute a transaction.
 The following below sections should be followed depending on the reason.
-Here are some of the main reasons for disputes and the section that should be followed to provide the correct documentation to Paymentech (these are not all of the reasons so, if it is not listed here, you will need to determine the correct action to take):
+Here are some of the common reasons for disputes and the section that should be followed to provide the correct documentation to Paymentech (these are not all of the reasons so, if it is not listed here, you will need to determine the correct action to take):

-Credit/Refund not processed – The cardholder is stating that they are owed a refund by us but did not receive it.
+Credit/Refund not Processed – The cardholder is stating that they are owed a refund by us but did not receive it.
 You should follow section 4.2.1 Refund Processed / Refund not Owed Documentation.

 Duplicate Processing – The cardholder is stating they were charged multiple times but should not have been and are owed a refund.
-You should follow section 4.2.2 Duplicate Processing./No Cardholder AuthorizationT345Services not Rendered/T345
+You should follow section 4.2.2 Duplicate Processing.

+Fraud Transaction/No Cardholder Authorization – The cardholder is stating that they did not authorize/participate in the transaction.
+You should follow sections 4.2.3 and 4.2.4 for online subscriptions and physical product.
+You should also follow section 4.2.5 if it is a physical product.

+Services not Rendered/Merchandise not Received – The cardholder is stating they never received the merchandise they ordered.
+You should follow sections 4.2.3 and 4.2.4 for online subscriptions and physical product.
+You should also follow section 4.2.5 if it is a physical product.

-Refund Processed / Refund not Owed Documentation (Paymentech)
+Refund Processed / Refund not Owed Documentation (Research in Paymentech)

 If a customer is claiming that we did not issue a refund, we will need to look up the transaction history (this can be done in Paymentech or Orbital).
-The following steps are to look up the transaction history in Paymentech:
+The following steps are to look up the transaction history in Paymentech and should only be done if the cardholder is stating they are owed a refund: